 (c) promotion of social welfare in relation to housing.

-49. Financial assistance from the Commonwealth — powers of Minister and Commission
+49. Financial assistance from the Commonwealth — powers of Minister and Authority

-(1) The Minister and the Commission subject to the Minister are hereby respectively authorized to do all acts and things necessary or convenient for the purpose of enabling the State to participate in any scheme or arrangement for the granting of financial assistance by the Commonwealth for housing purposes.
+(1) The Minister and the Authority subject to the Minister are hereby respectively authorized to do all acts and things necessary or convenient for the purpose of enabling the State to participate in any scheme or arrangement for the granting of financial assistance by the Commonwealth for housing purposes.

 (2) Without limiting the generality of subsection (1) —

-(a) the Minister and the Commission, on behalf of the State, are hereby respectively invested with such powers, functions, duties and responsibilities as are necessary or convenient for —
+(a) the Minister and the Authority, on behalf of the State, are hereby respectively invested with such powers, functions, duties and responsibilities as are necessary or convenient for —

-(i) enabling the State, and the Minister and the Commission on behalf of the State, to obtain such grants, assistance and benefits as are provided or capable of being provided under a Commonwealth Housing Act or a Housing Agreement; and
+(i) enabling the State, and the Minister and the Authority on behalf of the State, to obtain such grants, assistance and benefits as are provided or capable of being provided under a Commonwealth Housing Act or a Housing Agreement; and

-(ii) enabling the State, and the Minister and the Commission, to fulfil such conditions and comply with such other requirements as are necessary for obtaining the grants, assistance and benefits referred to in subparagraph (i);
+(ii) enabling the State, and the Minister and the Authority, to fulfil such conditions and comply with such other requirements as are necessary for obtaining the grants, assistance and benefits referred to in subparagraph (i);

-(b) the Commission, on behalf of the State, shall maintain any account necessary to comply with conditions imposed by, and fulfil objects and purposes set out in, a Commonwealth Housing Act or in a Housing Agreement and may pay moneys into, expend and advance moneys from, and generally operate any such account so as to comply with those conditions and fulfil those objects and purposes.
+(b) the Authority, on behalf of the State, shall maintain any account necessary to comply with conditions imposed by, and fulfil objects and purposes set out in, a Commonwealth Housing Act or in a Housing Agreement and may pay moneys into, expend and advance moneys from, and generally operate any such account so as to comply with those conditions and fulfil those objects and purposes.

+[Section 49 inserted by No. 28 of 2006 s.
+332.]

 50. Housing assistance under agreements

-(1) Without limiting the generality of section 49 the Minister and the Commission, subject to the Minister, are hereby respectively authorized to administer any Housing Agreement for and on behalf of the State.
+(1) Without limiting the generality of section 49 the Minister and the Authority, subject to the Minister, are hereby respectively authorized to administer any Housing Agreement for and on behalf of the State.

 (2) The authority conferred by subsection (1) extends to the doing of any Act or thing before the coming into operation of a Housing Agreement but in anticipation of and for the eventual purposes of that agreement.

-(3) Subject to section 51, for the purposes of the administration of any Housing Agreement all the powers, functions, duties, authorities and responsibilities of the Commission as provided in this Act shall apply and extend to the Commission, and all the provisions of this Act, so far as they are applicable or can with necessary adaptations and modifications be made applicable, shall apply in all respects and for all purposes in relation to projects for housing purposes provided for and mentioned in that agreement and undertaken by the State pursuant to that agreement.
+(3) Subject to section 51, for the purposes of the administration of any Housing Agreement all the powers, functions, duties, authorities and responsibilities of the Authority as provided in this Act or the Government Employees’ Housing Act 1964 shall apply and extend to the Authority, and all the provisions of those Acts, so far as they are applicable or can with necessary adaptations and modifications be made applicable, shall apply in all respects and for all purposes in relation to projects for housing purposes provided for and mentioned in that agreement and undertaken by the State pursuant to that agreement.

+[Section 50 amended by No. 28 of 2006 s.
+329 and 332.]

 51. Regulations as to administration of agreements

 (1) Where any act, matter or thing required or authorized by any provision of a Housing Agreement to be done by or on behalf of the State for housing purposes cannot conveniently be done under the provisions of this Act, the Governor may make regulations for authorizing the doing of such act, matter or thing.